Find a good chiropractor requires a little diligence; it is important to do some homework ahead of time.

 A young Chiropractic physician is likely to be filled with enthusiasm, energy, and up to date with the latest research and ideas.
 But, s/he is short on experience.

 Your older doctor of Chiropractic has cut his/her teeth with many years of experience, the hardest master.
 But, unless he keeps up to date with enthusiasm, he may well have passed his sell-by-date!

 A tough choice, both have their merits.
 My advice?
 Look for the doctor who is has a reputation for being conscientious, gives a thorough examination and does not seem to be constantly rushed off her/his feet.
 That's where you'll generally get the best Chiropractic help.

 For the average patient, I personally think it makes no difference.
 Find the best person, who knows about your problem, and comes highly recommended, and don't concern yourself with their sex.

 But we are not all average.

 You can test for a pinched nerve in the cervical spine yourself, though be warned, interpretation of the Upper Limb Tension Test is not straight forward; nevertheless it gives you an indication.

-In my experience, patients who faithfully do their exercises and come occasionally for maintenance care have far fewer calamities.
+In my experience, patients who faithfully do their lower back exercises and come occasionally for maintenance care have far fewer calamities.
 And when they do, it often passes over without chiropractic help.